-Assortativity is a measure of the likelihood of connection of nodes of similar degrees [14].
-This is usually expressed by means of the assortativity coefficient r: assortative networks have r>0 (disassortative have r<0 resp.) and tend to have nodes that are connected to nodes with similar (dissimilar resp.) degree.
+&lt;sup>13Assortativity is a measure of the likelihood of connection of nodes of similar degrees [13].
+This is usually expressed by means of the assortativity coefficient r: assortative networks have r > 0 (disassortative have r < 0 resp.) and tend to have nodes that are connected to nodes with similar (dissimilar resp.) degree.